About Us

 Despite US financial support, the FSM education system is currently under strain.
 There is a shortage of trained teachers.
 In 2009, 36% of teachers were unqualified.
 Education facilities differ from school to school.
 Some newer schools are in relatively good condition.
 Others are in extremely poor repair.

 The existence of State-level Departments of Education has a number of implications for the system.
 The most benign of these are slight differences in the school hierarchy between the States.
-Elementary Schools in Korsrae State teach grades 1–9.
+Elementary Schools in Kosrae State teach grades 1–9.
 The only secondary school in the State—Kosrae High School—teaches grades 10–12.
 There are also 8 Middle Schools in Chuuk State teaching grades 1–10.
 More serious are the differences in schools standards and the conditions of schools in the different states

 Future Direction of Tertiary Education